dutymate/mongo2dynamo/README.md

 - **Automatic DynamoDB table creation**: Automatically creates DynamoDB tables if they don't exist, with configurable behavior through the auto-approve flag.
 - **Smart table naming with confirmation**: If `--dynamo-table` is not specified, prompts for user confirmation before using the MongoDB collection name as the DynamoDB table name (only in `apply` command).
 - **Flexible configuration**: Easily configure all options via command-line flags, environment variables, or a YAML config file—whichever fits your workflow best.
 - **Error handling and retry logic**: Automatically retries failed extract/load operations with exponential backoff and jitter to prevent thundering herd problems, and provides clear error messages to help you quickly resolve issues.
+The maximum number of retries can be configured with the `--max-retries` flag (default: 5).
 - **Dry-run support**: Use the `plan` command to preview ETL operations before performing any actual data transfer.

 ## Why mongo2dynamo?